 You have probably grown up knowing that Friday 13th is something to be worried about.
 Even if you do not consider yourself to be superstitious.
 You likely still associate Friday 13th with being an unlucky day.

-What is interesting is that whilst Friday 13th might be one of the best known superstitions, the number 13 has only been considered unlucky since the middle ages, and the taking it one step further and associating 13 with Friday only goes back to Victorian times.
+What is interesting is that whilst Friday 13th might be one of the best known superstitions.
+The number 13 has only been considered unlucky since the middle ages.
+Taking it one step further and associating 13 with Friday only goes back to Victorian times.

 Most of us look forward to Friday as the beginning of the weekend, and marking the end of a working week.
 But the few times that Friday falls on the 13th might give us pause for thought when it comes to planning or making decisions.
 It is believed that on a subconscious level events that take place on a Friday 13th will have a bigger impression on us than if they had happened on a different day/date.